 - To determine the uniformity of the concrete.

 - To check the quality of the concrete based on the standard specifications.

-- To relate one or more concrete elements with others in terms of quality of concrete.
+- To relate one or more concrete elements with others in terms of the quality of concrete.

-These test methods can also be used to differentiate the acceptable and questionable parts of the concrete structure or to compare two different structures based on its strength.
+These test methods can also be used to differentiate the acceptable and questionable parts of the concrete structure or to compare two different structures based on their strength.

 Rebound Hammer Test IS Code is IS 13311-1 (1992): Method of Non-destructive Test

 Rebound Hammer Test Procedure

 The procedure for a rebound hammer test on hardened concrete starts with the calibration of the rebound hammer.

 1) The rebound hammer is tested against the anvil made of steel having a Brinell hardness of about 5000 N/mm2.